IT Development Manager - Eastern Cape Gqebera - IT-Online

-- To manage the relationship between our First-Line support team, Developers, IT Technical staff and Business Operations.
+- To manage the relationship between First-Line support team, Developers, IT Technical staff and Business Operations.

-- To develop and maintain in-house systems that are vital to our daily operations and as such our Operations Team needs to be treated as a customer.
+- To develop and maintain in-house systems that are vital to daily operations and as such Operations Team needs to be treated as a customer.

 - Take responsibility in managing operational expectations and shielding the development team from direct requests.